Pierre Desproges: "We can laugh about everything, but not with everyone"

-Pierre Desproges is the author of many memorable quotes, in particular "you can laugh about everything, but not with everyone".
+Desproges is the author of many memorable quotes, in particular "you can laugh about everything, but not with everyone".
 Although Pierre Desproges never actually wrote it in his texts, he did confirm that "I do think that we can laugh at everything, but not necessarily with everyone.".

 The quote comes initially from an "indictment" that Desproges pronounced as "Prosecutor of the French Republic" against far-right Jean-Marie Le Pen on 28 September 1982 at Tribunal des flagrants délires on France Inter radio.
 In the first part of his speech, Desproges declares: "Two questions haunt me.
 First, can we laugh at everything?
 Secondly, can we laugh with anyone?".
-His answer to the first question is "yes, undoubtly".
-He adds that not only we "can" laugh at everything but that we "must" laugh at everything to "desacralize our stupidity, exorcise our true sorrows and beat our mortal anxieties".
+His answer to the first question is "yes, undoubtedly".
+He adds that not only can we laugh at everything, we must laugh at everything to "desacralize our stupidity, exorcise our true sorrows and beat our mortal anxieties".
 To the second question, he answers "it's difficult", in the sense that he, Pierre Desproges, does not want to laugh with anyone, especially the guest of that day, Jean-Marie Le Pen.
 Pierre Desproges later adds that laughing with "a practicing Stalinist", a "hysterical terrorist" or "far-right activist" is beyond his abilities.

 The French magazine Télérama published an interview of Pierre Desproges on 24 November 1982, two months after the broadcast, where Pierre Desproges explains: "I think we have the right to laugh at everything.
 But to laugh with anyone, maybe not. (...)
 Laughter is an outlet and I do not understand why we should not laugh at what hurts.
 Things hurt less when we laugh".

-Desproges reformulates his ideas the following year, in November 1983, in his book Vivons heureux en attendant la mort (Let us live happy while we wait to die): "It's better to laugh at Auschwitz with a Jew than to play Scrabble with Klaus Barbie".
-Bernard Pivot invites Pierre Desproges to Apostrophes, a French TV literary talk show on 30 December 1983, to promote his book.
-Pierre Desproges says "we can laugh at absolutely everything but not with anyone", and declares that when he prepared the speech about Jean-Marie Le Pen, he "did not want to laugh with him".
+Desproges reformulated his ideas the following year, in November 1983, in his book Vivons heureux en attendant la mort (Let us live happy while we wait to die): "It's better to laugh at Auschwitz with a Jew than to play Scrabble with Klaus Barbie".
+Bernard Pivot invited Pierre Desproges to appear on Apostrophes, a literary talk show on French TV, on 30 December 1983, to promote his book.
+Pierre Desproges said "we can laugh at absolutely everything but not with anyone", and declared that when he prepared the speech about Jean-Marie Le Pen, he "did not want to laugh with him".